 It remains only to give you a Description of Acadia, and the Island of Newfound-Land, which are two Countries that differ widely from one another.
 The Coast of Acadia extends from Kenebeki, one of the Frontiers of New-England, to l'Isle Percèe, near the Mouth of the River of St. Laurence.
-This Sea-Coast runs almost three hundred Leagues in length, and has upon it two great Navigable Bays, namely, the Bay call'd Françoise, and the Bay des Chaleurs.
+This Sea-Coast runs almost three hundred Leagues in Length, and has upon it two great navigable Bays, namely, the Bay call'd Francoise, and the Bay des Chaleurs.
 It has a great many little Rivers, the Mouths of which are deep, and clean enough for the greatest Ships.
-These Rivers would afford a plentiful Salmonfilhery, if there were any body to undertake it; and most of 'em as well as the Gulfs that lies before 'em, furnish such Cods as we take at the Isle Percee.
-For in the Summer time, that fort of Fish make in to the Coast in Shoals, especially about the Islands of Cape Breton, and of St. John.
-'Tis true, the latter has no Harbours, and the former has none that receive any Vessel above the burthen of a Barque; but if thefe two Islands were peopled, the Inhabitants might fit out Sloops to manage the Fishery; and towards the latter end of August, when the Fish are cur'd and ready, the Ships might come to an Anchor near the Land, and so take 'em in.
-Two Gentlemen of the name of Amour of Quebec, have a Settlement for Beaver-hunting upon the River of St. fohn; which is a very pleafant River, and adorn'd with Fields that are very fertile in Grain.
-'Tis Navigable for twelve Leagues up, from its Mouth.
-Between the point of Acadia, and the Ifland fland of Cape Breton, there is a Channel or Streight about two Leagues in breadth, which is deep enough to carry the greatest Ships in France.
-'Tis call'd the pass des Canseaux, and would be much more frequented than it is, if the Merchant-men bound to Canada, would set out from France about the 15th of March; for then they might pass that way, being assured of a clear passage at all seasons of the year, whereas the Channel of Cape de Raye, is oftentimes cover'd with Ice in April: And by this contrivance, the Ships would arrive at Quebec in the beginning of
+These Rivers would afford a plentiful Salmonfishery, if there were any Body to undertake it; and most of 'em as well as the Gulphs that lie before 'em, furnish such Cods as we take at the Isle Percee.
+For in the Summer time, that Sort of Fish make into the Coast in Shoals, especially about the Islands of Cape Breton, and of St. John.
+'Tis true, the latter has no Harbours, and the former has none that receive any Vessel above the Burden of a Barque; but if these two Islands were peopled, the Inhabitants might fit out Sloops to manage the Fishery; and towards the latter End of August, when the Fish are cur'd and ready, the Ships might come to an Anchor near the Land, and so take 'em in.
+Two Gentlemen of the name of Amour of Quebec, have a Settlement for Beaver-hunting upon the River of St. John; which is a very pleasant River, and adorn'd with Fields that are very fertile in Grain.
+'Tis navigable for twelve Leagues up, from its Mouth.
+Between the point of Acadia, and the Island Island of Cape Breton, there is a Channel or Streight about two Leagues in breadth, which is deep enough to carry the greatest Ships in France.
+Tis call'd the Pass des Canceaux, and would be much more frequented than it is, if the Merchant-men bound to Canada, would set out from France about the 15th of March; for then they might pass that Way, being assur'd of a clear Passage at all Scasons of the Year, whereas the Channel of Cape de Raye, is oftentimes cover'd with Ice in April: And by this Contrivance, the Ships would arrive at Quebec in the Beginning of May.